 The couple exchanged letters and, in 1946, Philip, then in his mid-20s, was given permission by King George VI to marry his daughter, on the condition that they wait until Elizabeth was 21.

 Her father's courtiers, however, were less impressed.

-There were reservations about Prince Philip's lack of financial resources and foreign roots, and King George VI was also reportedly concerned about his daughter's young age.
+There were reportedly reservations about Philip's lack of financial resources and foreign roots, and King George VI was also reportedly concerned about his daughter's young age.

 The couple endured the doubts and married on Nov.
 20, 1947, in a royal wedding in Westminster Abbey.

 Philip renounced his Greek and Danish titles and adopted the anglicized surname of his mother's family, calling himself Lt.
 Philip Mountbatten.
 His new father-in-law, the king, granted him the titles of Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.

 For several years after their marriage, Philip and Elizabeth lived a relatively normal life.
 He continued to serve in the Royal Navy, and the couple soon had their two oldest children, Prince Charles and Princess Anne.

 Philip and Elizabeth's lives changed in 1952 when, while Elizabeth was touring Kenya, her father died.

 She became Queen Elizabeth II at the age of 25, and Philip gave up his career in the Royal Navy to support his wife.